medbook-project/gudangku-starter/README.md

 A take-home assessment for senior frontend engineers.
 You have **4 hours maximum**.

+**Time tracking**
 > We analyze commit timestamps.
 Build incrementally — commit often.
 Make your first commit when you start working (even if it's just a placeholder).Your last commit should be within 4 hours of your first.
 We review commit timestamps to verify the time limit.
+**Decision.md (Task 4)**
+> Take a look at Decision.md which contain the template with section headers and guidance comments, and fill it in as you work.
+Think of it like an engineering journal — document what AI tool you used for what, why you chose a particular architecture, how you handled the ambiguous requirement, etc.

 ## Overview